 Inflation

-Inflation has been a major topic in the news for more than a year now as Americans have experienced the worst inflation in more than forty years.
-Commercial real estate has a long consistent track record for beating inflation.
+Inflation has been a major topic in the news for over a year, as Americans have experienced the worst inflation in over forty years.
+Commercial real estate has a long, consistent track record for beating inflation.

-In fact, NPI has exceeded CPI in 37 of the last 43 years.
+NPI has exceeded CPI in 37 of the last 43 years.
 In contrast, the S&P 500 has only exceeded CPI in 29 of those 43 years.
-And rent growth for apartments has a long history of exceeding inflation as well.
+And rent growth for apartments also has a long history of exceeding inflation.

 Image Source: Nuveen